Do you tweet?

 Keep in mind that many tweets, even by celebrities, can have incorrect grammar and spelling.
 In some cases the tweets are formal and proper (like Adele’s tweets), and in other cases the tweets are very casual (like Katy Perry’s tweets).

-As you use Twitter, keep your learning goals in mind.
+As you use Twitter and other apps to learn English, keep your learning goals in mind.
 Remember that even native English speakers can (and do!) make mistakes.
 Find accounts that interest you, and accounts that you love learning with.
 And most importantly… have fun!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.